sucho-archiving/sucho-archiving.github.io/ia-gsheets.md

    - If the site looks pretty much functioning as you click around and you don't see any 400 or 300 errors, then you can mark it as done and start on the next one.
 2. If the site is either not listed or the last snapshots were older than a few months, you should go ahead and start copying links into a new google spreadsheet.
 You can name the spreadsheet anything you like, and all you need is one column where you paste each of the URLs.
 These should generally be top level URLs (so ones you see in your browser bar when you move around the site).
 3. Also be sure to include URLs for files that are downloadable, like PDFs, images, etc.
    - **You do not need to download files**.
 Previously we had been suggesting that you do download these, and then upload them manually, but that is no longer our suggestion unless the file is not supported by the Internet archive.
-If you're unsure freel free to ask questions in either the `#waybackmachine` or `#internetarchive` Slack channels.
+If you're unsure feel free to ask questions in either the `#waybackmachine` or `#internetarchive` Slack channels.
 4. Once you're done you can submit the file to be processed by the Internet Archive (instructions below).

 **If you are seeing a lot of similar patterned links and there are more links than you can easily capture in an hour or so, then you might consider flagging the site as "Needs Scraping" and then we can try to scrape the links programmatically.** But this is for mostly exceptional cases, so do your best and also know that you can first submit a subset of links to the wayback machine and then go back to add additional links as you find them.